 For those looking for a solid mid-priced rowing machine, German recreational equipment manufacturer Kettler has two offerings worth considering.
 The Kattler Kadett and the Kettler Favorit both utilize hydraulic pistons in their resistance systems.
 Piston resistance systems are economical and serviceable for many users, but not the top choice of demanding users willing to pay up for magnetic or water resistance systems.
 Both Kettler models are well made and feature industrial quality pistons and durable powder coated high carbon steel frames.

 The Kettler Favorit Rowing Machine

-Priced around $399, the Kettler Favorit Rowing Machine comes with an easy to read multifunctional fitness monitor powered by two AA batteries.The monitor tracks:
+Priced at --, the Kettler Favorit Rowing Machine comes with an easy to read multifunctional fitness monitor powered by two AA batteries.The monitor tracks:

 - Workout time

 Pulse rate is monitored with an included plug in cable sensor attached to the ear, but the Favorit’s monitor is compatible with the popular Polar T34 chest strap heart rate monitor.
 The unit also features a post exercise recovery feature which generates a fitness measure which can be used to track improvement.

 Kettler Favorite users often cite the unit’s comfortable seat and quiet operation as strong positives for the machine.
 Another frequently noted positive is the strong Kettler warantee (lifetime on the frame and three years on parts).

 The Kettler Kadett rower, priced at --, shares many of the same quality features as the Kettler Favorit, but comes equipped with outrigger style rowing arms that more closely model the “on the water” rowing motion and feel.